atoptima/Coluna.jl/README.md

    ] add Coluna
 ```

-Then, read the [documentation](https://atoptima.github.io/Coluna.jl/stable) and
+See the [documentation](https://atoptima.github.io/Coluna.jl/stable) for examples.
-start use Coluna.

-If you are working with the development version, read this [documentation](https://atoptima.github.io/Coluna.jl/latest).
+If you are working with the development version, you may want to check the [dev documentation](https://atoptima.github.io/Coluna.jl/latest).

 ## Features